117th Jäger Division

 It was then posted to Greece to guard the Peloponnesus until summer 1944, when it took part in the general withdrawal through the Balkans and suffered heavy losses during fighting with the partisans in September.
 The division ended the war fighting on the Eastern front and surrendered to the US Army in Austria in May 1945.

 Background

 The main purpose of the German jäger divisions was to fight in adverse terrain where smaller, coordinated formations were more facilely combat capable than the brute force offered by the standard infantry divisions.
-The jäger divisions were more heavily equipped than mountain division, but not as well armed as a larger infantry formation.
+The jäger divisions were more heavily equipped than mountain divisions, but not as well armed as a larger infantry formation.
 In the early stages of the war, they were the interface divisions fighting in rough terrain and foothills as well as urban areas, between the mountains and the plains.
 The jägers (it means hunters in German), relied on a high degree of training and slightly superior communications, as well as their not inconsiderable artillery support.
 In the middle stages of the war, as the standard infantry divisions were downsized, the Jäger structure of divisions with two infantry regiments, became the standard table of organization.